-Will Prest (Vice Chair), KWP Consulting
+Will Prest (Chair), Managing Partner, KWP Consulting

 Currently, Will Prest is a Managing Partner of KWP Consulting, where he helps regulated companies launch new initiatives, develop new channel distribution, design integrated marketing and sales strategies, or develop and launch new product.
 He specializes in applying strategic planning to help businesses grow.